-For the first time, my freelance writing and blog have fully financially supported me this month.
+In September 2015, my freelance writing and blog fully financially supported me for the first time.
 How did I do it?
 I can say, without a doubt: Travel Blog Success.

 Travel Blog Success Review: